Skip to Content Skip to Footer

 Kingston Chamber Music Festival (KCMF) concerts are presented on the beautiful University of Rhode Island campus in the historic village of Kingston-–a place that embodies the essence of combining history and innovation, cherishing tradition while moving forward with new ideas.
 Under the artistic direction of Natalie Zhu, we bring this same energy to classical music: Rather than solely featuring established ensembles whose identity is already known as a group, sometimes pieces are played by musicians who have never performed together before meeting in Kingston, and sometimes the pieces are played by musicians who perform together in larger ensembles and are thrilled to be with their colleagues in a more intimate environment.
 The audience gets to experience something fresh and lively, and the musicians get to have some fun.

 Our patrons asked for upfront pricing with no hidden event fees and you got it!
 All fees are included in the ticket prices.
 Single concerts are just $40 a ticket.
 The 6 Concert Series Package includes a 10% discount for just $215.
-Tickets are free to students 25 years and younger with a student ID.Summer event tickets go on sale March 1st.
+Tickets are free to students 25 years and younger with a student ID.
+For questions or assistance with purchasing tickets, call our box office at (401) 308-3614.

 Kingston Chamber Music Festival – Get Tickets